 As discussed in Section 3.5, to emulate N logical instances, an original memory of x-entry needs to be enlarged to a memory of $x \times N$ -entry in the emulation code.
 In the $x \times N$ -entry memory, each consecutive x entries are for one logical instance.
-Specifically, entries from address 0 to x - 1 belong to logical instance 0, entries from address x to 2x - 1 belong to logical instance 1, and so on.
+Specifically, entries from address 0 to x-1 belong to logical instance 0, entries from address x to 0 to 0 belong to logical instance 0, entries from address 0 to 0 belong to logical instance 0, and so on.
 Besides, we also have to add some logic for calculating the read address and write address of the enlarged memory.